shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 2. Counters should have maximum values to avoid overflow.
 65535 is reasonable for kmer counting application.

 ## Size Doubling
 QF Sketches uses power-of-2 sizes.
 It is very efficient method since bit shifting can be used to calculate modulus operation.
-Also, Dividing the hash values into quotient and fingerprint can be done using bit masks.
+Also, Dividing the hash values into quotient and remaining can be done using bit masks.
 However, it has two disadvantages.
 1. Growing the sketches using size doubling technique is impractical for huge sketches.
 For example, If you want to grow 32GB sketch, you will need 64GB which may not available.
 2. Using Prime sizes avoids data clustering even when using simple bad hash functions. [ref](http://srinvis.blogspot.com.eg/2006/07/hash-table-lengths-and-prime-numbers.html)

 ## Merging Issue
 Mod operation is always used before adding the hash value to the sketch.
 Khmer uses calculate hash value mod sketch range.
 Since Quotient filter must use the same hash functions to be merged, Only sketches with the same range can be merged.
 Same range constraint is more relaxed of same sizes.
-Sketches with bigger sizes but smaller fingerprint can be merged as long as the haves the same number of hash-bits.
+Sketches with bigger sizes but smaller remaining parts can be merged as long as the haves the same number of hash-bits.

 From [Storage.hh](https://github.com/shokrof/khmer/blob/DibMaster/include/oxli/storage.hh): Line 438